Year Out Research Opportunities

 Dr. Brett Levine, a hip and knee arthroplasty surgeon is looking for a rising 4th year medical student for a 1 year research fellowship at Rush University in the Orthopaedic Adult Reconstruction Department.
 Research projects include both clinical and some basic science research topics.
 The position also provides the opportunity to be mentored in a clinical setting; to learn and hone clinical exam skills; to observe and partake in surgeries; and to attend weekly lectures and conferences with Rush orthopaedic residents, fellows and faculty.
 This research position is unique in that the fellows interact with a world-renowned joint surgeon on a daily basis.
 The nature of the position makes excellent organizational and communication skills paramount.
 Applicants are selected based on research experience and medical school performance.
 The chosen applicant typically begins the summer after third-year rotations are completed or graduation and works for one calendar year.
 The position is salaried.
 If you are interested, contact Jefferson Li at email@example.com.
 A past Penn Fellow said, "Dr. Levine is a fun guy to work for and treats you like a partner, so I think it is a unique opportunity."

-Application Deadline: Rolling Basis (thru mid-March for Della Valle; thru April for Levine)
+Application Deadline: Rolling Basis (thru March 15, 2019 for Della Valle; thru April for Levine)

 Orthopaedic Surgery - Orthogate